|

 1960-1980

 During these years, Michler's Florist was renowned for outstanding wedding designs, delicately hand-crafted flower bouquets and excellent personal service.
 Jean and Karl would sometimes take on as many as five weddings in a single weekend, with several crews setting up and taking down decorations.
-In the greenhouse, potted plants gained importance in the local market as worldwide shipping ushered in an era of cut flowers from South America and beyond.
+In the greenhouses, potted plants gained importance in the local market as worldwide shipping ushered in an era of cut flowers from South America and beyond.

 The college students who were hired as employees, often stayed well past their graduation.
 Bennie Million, son of Bernard Million, continued as head grower, tutoring young John and others in practical horticulture and customer relations.
 Potted house plants gained much popularity with young baby boomers at this time.